A History of the Azores

 Luquebaralideaux Islands, Luggnagg, Thermometer

-Island, Helgoland, Deads’ Town, the Bush of Ghosts.
+Island, Helgoland, Deads’ Town, a Bush of Ghosts.

 nymphs eat conger eels, where Mary Rowlandson’s